15 days and 14 nights

 After the city tour, you will be taken to the train station.
 The train leaves in the afternoon.

-These days you will spend on the train admiring the scenery.
+These days you will spend on the train admiring Siberia’s beautiful scenery.
 On Sunday afternoon you will arrive in Yekaterinburg and will be transferred to your hotel.

 The excursion will acquaint you with the history of the Romanov family in Yekaterinburg and detail their tragic death.
 You will visit the Monastery dedicated to the family of the last Tsar.
 The Monastery is located on the spot where the Bolsheviks tried to hide the Romanov’s corpses in a secret grave.
 Today, this area is a well-known Russian Orthodox pilgrimage site.